 8. Bamboo

 We understand why bamboo appearing in this list might seem uncalled for, because it’s technically a grass.
-However, the plant grows into products that could pass for a tree, which is why it can be used to make furniture.
+However, the plant grows into products that could pass for a tree, which is why this wood is trending in furniture right now.
+Its wavy grain looks fanciful, and it’s an eco-friendly choice, which is perfect for creating a modern and sustainable office.
 Although bamboo is rather thin, it’s modern style and, despite its wavy grain pattern, has some kind of a classy look to it, which would perfectly fit into any office.

 Pros | Cons |